-"Few companies do GC/MS testing.
-Aromatics.com does, and their website is a comprehensive source of information and recipes," Caster says.
+“Few companies do GC/MS testing.
+Find one with a comprehensive source of information and recipes,” Caster says.

 The Food and Drug Administration has not established standards for the aromatherapy industry.
 Therefore, terms like “therapeutic grade” and “medical grade” are more about marketing than efficacy.